Manoj Gupta: Nagraj

-One of the early posters created of Nagraj based on Manoj Gupta's design and illustrated by Pratap Mullick.

 After publishing mythological, mystery and adventure comics, Gupta's quest for creating a superhero resulted in Nagraj in 1985 - and India got an action hero centered around snakes.
 This success led to the creation of more characters.
 Immediately after its launch, Nagraj became a widespread success and the issues started selling more than a million copies.
 The debut issue of Nagraj was written by Parshuram Sharma and illustrated by Pratap Mullick.
 After that Sanjay Ashtpure, Pratap Mullick, Chandu, Milind Misal and Vitthal Kamble alternately illustrated the character for 44 issues, ending in 1995 with Visarpi Ki Shadi.
 Since 1995, with Shakoora Ka Chakravyooh the illustration work of Nagraj has been taken over by artist and writer Anupam Sinha.
 "Nagraj was all the rage and we had to come up with a new issue every two weeks.
 Sanjay and I would isolate ourselves in a room every Sunday and when we came out, we always had a new script.", said Manoj Gupta in an interview in 2013.
 The brothers duo Manoj Gupta and Sanjay Gupta co-authored over 20 issues under the names of Raja and Sanjay Gupta in the golden age of Nagraj.
 These comics focused on defining Nagraj as a character and establishing his rogues gallery.